 Our first lemma shows how operators behave under composition.

 \begin{lemma} For $\epsilon>0$ there exists $\epsilon'>0$ such that for $0\leq i,j\leq 2$,

-\end{lemma} \begin{proof} Will prove the case $i=j=1$, as it is almost identical to the other cases and exhibits all of the relevant techniques.
-Throughout the proof, $\epsilon$ denotes an arbitrary small positive number which may shrink from line to line.
+\end{lemma} \begin{proof} We will prove the case $i=j=1$, as it is almost identical to the other cases and exhibits all of the relevant techniques.
+Throughout the proof, $\epsilon$ denotes an arbitrary small positive number that may shrink from line to line.

 We want to estimate the integral To do this, we consider two cases:

 \textbf{Case 1:} $|z-w|\leq 2{\rm max}(\sigma_\tau(z),\sigma_\tau(w))$,

 \textbf{Case 2:} $|z-w|\geq 2{\rm max}(\sigma_\tau(z),\sigma_\tau(w))$.